bernmic/justmusic-javalin/README.md

 ### Frontend
 To build the frontend, Node / NPM is required.
 After that the Angular-CLI needs to be installed.

->npm i -g @angular/cli
+    npm i -g @angular/cli

 Then go to the src/main/frondend folder and execute

->npm i
+    npm i

->ng build --prod
+    ng build --prod

 This will build the frontend to the dist folder.

 ### REST-Service
 It needs Maven 3+ to build this app.
 Run `mvn package` to build the project.
 The build artifacts will be stored in the `target/` directory.
+If you build from the root, front and backend are build and packaged together.

 ## Run
 It can be staret with

->java -jar target/justmusic-javalin-1.0-SNAPSHOT-jar-with-dependencies.jar
+    java -jar target/justmusic-javalin-1.0-SNAPSHOT-jar-with-dependencies.jar

 and called from browser with url [http://localhost:7000](http://localhost:7000).
 JustMusic looks in $HOME/.jmj for its configuration.
 A file called *users.json* is expected there.